 Not Whether but Which Method To Use

-In a recent blog post, Alex Weinert emphasized that it is no longer a question if MFA is essential.
+In a recent blog post by Alex Weinert, he emphasized that it is no longer a question if MFA is essential.
 It simply is, because even if you use a secure password, if your password is breached… it’s breached.
 The hacker knows your password and if you didn’t activate MFA, he has unlimited access to your account.
 And to every other account for which you used the same password.

 However, at the same time, Alex Weinert warns users that not all MFA methods are equally secure.
 SMS and voice messages, for example, are based on Public Switched Telephone Networks (PSTN).
 Both are designed with no security or encryption in mind.
 “What this means is that signals can be intercepted by anyone who can get access to the switching network or within the radio range of a device. […] This is a substantial and unique vulnerability in PSTN systems that is available to determined attackers.”